For sellers trying to sell Pokemon cards on Whatnot, the timing data points first to Sunday 8 PM-10 PM ET.

 - Promotion or boost spend, if any

-The Auction Compass packet looks at marketplace-level viewership signals.
+The Auction Compass analysis looks at marketplace-level viewership signals.
 Your seller dashboard should decide whether the signal actually worked for your room.
 If you need the metrics layer, use Whatnot statistics and Whatnot seller analytics for TCG and Sports Cards.

 4. Repeat before making a permanent schedule change#